moov-io/terms-dictionary/README.md

 - **offline debit transaction**<a id="offline-debit"></a>: Also known as a signature-debit transaction, this is a payment method utilizing a debit card to transfer funds from the cardholder’s bank account to a merchant via a credit card network, processing in much the same way as a credit card transaction (funds are not debited immediately).
 An interchange fee is charged to the merchant and not the card-issuing bank.

-- **online debit transaction**<a id="online-debit"></a>: Also known as a PIN-debit transaction, this is a payment method utilizing a debit card to transfer funds from the cardholder's bank account to a merchant on the ATM network of the cardholder's bank, such as STAR.
+- **online debit transaction**<a id="online-debit"></a>: Also known as a PIN-debit transaction, this is a payment method utilizing a debit card to transfer funds from a cardholder's bank account to a merchant on the ATM network of the cardholder's bank, such as STAR.
 Funds are deducted from the cardholder’s bank account immediately once the card is inserted/swiped at the point-of-sale.

 - **on-us transaction**<a id="online-debit"></a>: A transaction where the sender and receiver banks are the same, resulting in less fees for the bank.